English text

 1991 - From Heritage to Enterprise

-The Heliopolis Company for Housing & Development (HC-HD) was officially established as a subsidiary of the state-owned Holding Company for Construction and Development in 1991, ushering in a new era of institutional evolution.
-That same year, HC-HD was listed on the Egyptian Exchange (EGX), marking its entry into the public market and positioning it at the intersection of legacy and modern enterprise.
+Misr Al Gadida Company was officially established as a subsidiary of the state-owned Holding Company for Construction and Development in 1991, ushering in a new era of institutional evolution.
+That same year, Misr Al Gadida Company was listed on the Egyptian Exchange (EGX), marking its entry into the public market and positioning it at the intersection of legacy and modern enterprise.
 This transformation was made possible under Law 203/1991, known as the Public Sector Enterprise Law, which redefined Egypt’s economic landscape by leveling the playing field between public and private entities.
-HC-HD stood as a symbol of how history and progress could coexist, rooted in tradition, yet ready to compete and grow in a dynamic new environment.
+Misr Al Gadida Company stood as a symbol of how history and progress could coexist, rooted in tradition, yet ready to compete and grow in a dynamic new environment.

 1991